How to Create Vision Boards for Writing

 If staring at a blank piece of paper is daunting for you, then writing that first sentence can be a big hurdle for children just learning to write.
 Vision boards provide a fun, interactive springboard into any writing project that turns writing into more of an art project than a challenge.
 Images engage us and attract our attention much quicker than words often can.
 After all, many of us would rather watch a movie than read a book or scroll through images than reading text announcements.

-Vision boards can help envision how a story will look and flow, so that by the time you grab a pencil, the planning process is already done.
-Studies show that visualizations train our brains for actual performance, which enhancing motivation and increasing motivation.
+Vision boards can help envision how a story will look and flow so that by the time you grab a pencil, the planning process is already done.
+Studies show that visualizations train our brains for actual performance, which enhances motivation and increases motivation.
 So, if you’re facing difficulties in inspiring young writers, here are four types of vision boards to make the writing process simpler and more engaging!

 What You’ll Need to Get Started